drewm27/speakerrankings/passive-bookshelf-large-pages/Wharfedale+Super+Linton.md

 share-description: "The Wharfedale Super Linton ranks #16 out of 48 total Large Size Bookshelf Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Wharfedale Super Linton ranks #16 out of 48 total [Large Size Bookshelf Speakers](/passive-bookshelf-large/).
+The Wharfedale Super Linton ranks #16 out of 48 total [Large Size Bookshelf Speakers](/passive-bookshelf-large/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #16 [Wharfedale Super Linton](https://www.audioadvice.com/products/wharfedale-super-linton-bookshelf-speakers) [[Audioadvice](https://www.audioadvice.com/products/wharfedale-super-linton-bookshelf-speakers)] [[Used Listings](https://www.hifizero.com/index.php?q=Wharfedale+Super+Linton)]: $3000 a pair
 - Positives: Designed for closer wall placement with the leg on the bass frequency response.
 Better dynamic range in the bass than the old Linton